tstatler/doctools/guides/node/cli/new/README.md

 application directory's name will match the specified application name.
 If a folder with the specified name already exists, the command will fail.

-By default, this command creates an application that uses the [Node.ACS MVC Framework](/cloud/latest/#!/guide/node_mvc).
+By default, this command creates an application that uses the [Node.ACS MVC Framework](#!/guide/node_mvc).
-To create a [standard Node.js applications](/cloud/latest/#!/guide/node_standard) without the MVC framework, pass the **--framework none** CLI option.
+To create a [standard Node.js applications](#!/guide/node_standard) without the MVC framework, pass the **--framework none** CLI option.

-If the user creating the application belongs to just one [organization](/cloud/latest/#!/guide/node_orgs), the application is assigned automatically to that organization.
+If the user creating the application belongs to just one Platform [organization](#!/guide/node_orgs), the application is assigned automatically to that organization.
 If the user belongs to more than one organization, they are prompted to choose an organization.
 See [Examples](#!/guide/node_cli_new-section-example).